Steve Williams (caddie): Tiger Woods

 Early in the 1999 season at the Doral - Ryder Open, Tiger Woods' then-coach Butch Harmon approached Williams, asking if he would be interested in caddying for Woods, who had just fired his original tour caddie, Mike "Fluff" Cowan.
 Harmon had previously asked Raymond Floyd's permission to talk with Williams.
 After the event, Williams drove to Orlando to interview with Woods, who hired him on the spot.

-In the 2006 Ryder Cup singles match, Williams slipped while trying to clean Woods' 9 iron during the 7th hole, and dropped it into the water.
-The club was later retrieved by a diver, and handed back to Woods on the 15th hole.

 Woods and Williams' relationship extended beyond the golf course, as Woods attended Williams' wedding in New Zealand in 2005 and attended many of Williams' dirt track races.
 Williams was known to aggressively defend Woods from overbearing fans on the course.
 At one event, he wrestled a $7,000 camera from a fan who clicked a picture of Woods during his backswing and threw it into a pond.

 Woods fired Williams and announced this publicly on 20 July 2011.
 Williams had caddied for Adam Scott in the 2011 U.S. Open and 2011 Open Championship.
 Williams released a statement on his website:

 Following the completion of the AT&T National I am no longer caddying for Tiger after he informed me that he needed to make a change.
 After 13 years of loyal service needless to say this came as a shock.
 Given the circumstances of the past 18 months working through Tiger's scandal, a new coach and with it a major swing change and Tiger battling through injuries I am very disappointed to end our very successful partnership at this time.
 I have had the opportunity to work of late for Australian Adam Scott and will now caddy for him on a permanent basis.
 Having started my caddying career with Australian great Peter Thompson and working for Greg Norman in the '80s I am excited about the future working for another Australian.

 After his win alongside Adam Scott at the 2011 WGC-Bridgestone Invitational, Williams, in an interview with David Feherty on CBS, said "I've caddied for 33 years — 145 wins now — and that's the best win I've ever had."
 The following day he expressed regret for the remarks, noting they were "over the top" and saying, "I had a lot of anger in me about what happened (with Woods) and it all came out."
 It is estimated he earned $12 million working for Woods.